Consider this a venting, especially as one of the few non-lawyers in our blogging group.

 And more generally, the definition of extortion includes “an excessive or exorbitant charge” irrespective of legality–and by any relevant measure, the price charged for these amended violations is quite high.
 Anecdotal evidence suggests 2x to 3x the moving violation fine, which is already significantly higher than what the ‘comparable’ non-moving violation fine would be.

-First, the more obvious: The practice reduces the information content of one’s state driving record, which increases the cost of auto insurance across the board.
+First, the more obvious: The practice reduces the information content of one’s state driving record, which increases the cost of auto insurance across the board, making it especially difficult for anyone who initially received zero down payment car insurance.
 By reducing the information content of what is intended to be an objective signal of driving history, the practice increases information asymmetry between auto insurers and drivers.
 The inability to accurately price an individual’s expected insurance cost means insurers must pool all drivers together.
 Thus, “safer” drivers (and those better at avoiding detection) end up subsidizing the insurance costs of those drivers who more regularly engage in moving violations.

 Second, by reducing the total cost of getting a moving violation, the policy actually encourages more “unsafe” driving.
 Although the out-of-pocket expense per violation may be high, since the mark up on amended violations approximates the potential increase in insurance costs, the out-of-pocket may be only slightly higher for a few violations and is likely lower for repeat offenders that would otherwise fall into even higher-risk insurance pools.
 Moreover, the fact that points are never applied to one’s license means the threat of having a license suspended or revoked goes down significantly.
 Thus the total cost of “unsafe” driving is lowered–which encourages more reckless driving.

 Ironically, the Missouri Traffic Lawyers website (which I’m not going to link) touts the public safety dangers of speeding.
 Perhaps instead we would be better by following Texas and just raising the speed limit.